4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Enable or disable automatic ingame update notification on join
 update-notify: true

-#Set true if you are using the bungeecord version and want to block commands via plugin:<pluginname> on the bungee version
+#Set true if you are using the Bungeecord/Velocity version
-#If true the groupsystem in this config will be disabled
+#If true, the group system will be DISABLED in this configuration.
+Use the configuration of the proxy plugin to configure the groups!
-bungee-mode: false
+proxy-mode: false

-#If the proxy has a different ip and enter the proxys ip
-ip: 127.0.0.1
-#Do NOT change the port unless you are 100% sure what you are doing.
-In most cases it is recommended to leave the default value
-port: 1550

 groups:
   #If no group is set via the permission plhide.group.<group> this will be used